 # Data Models

 According to the DSSC, data models make sure participants in a data space interpret data the same way.
-Without them, two systems might exchange information but come to different conclusions.
-This would undermine trust and create errors.&#x20;
+Without them, two systems might exchange information but come to different conclusions, which would undermine trust and create errors.
+DSSC 3.0 recommends first reusing existing data models where possible, extending them where needed, and only creating new models when necessary.

 * A data model works like a shared dictionary: it explains what each element means and how it relates to others.

-* Agreeing on a reusable model enables semantic interoperability, so providers and consumers “speak the same language.”
+* Agreeing on a reusable model enables semantic interoperability, so providers and consumers “speak the same language” using common standards.

 * Different organisations have different needs, so data spaces must balance uniformity (to keep things clear and consistent) with flexibility (to fit diverse contexts).